filberthiu/Excel_Project-Data_Analytics/Project_2-Analysis/README.md

 ### Excel Skills Used

-The following Excel skills were utilized for analysis:
+The following Excel skills were utilised for analysis:

 - **📊 Pivot Tables**
 - **📈 Pivot Charts**